mirekdlugosz/website/content/2024/understanding-linux-virtualization-stack.md

 Tags: Linux, planet AST, planet MoT, planet Python

 I find Linux virtualization stack confusing.
-KVM? ibvirt?
+KVM? libvirt?
 QEMU?
 Xen?
 What does that even mean?

 This post is my attempt at making sense of that all.
 I don't claim it to be correct, but that's the way I understand it.
 If I badly missed a mark somewhere, please [reach out and tell me how wrong I am]({filename}/pages/contact.md).